 4. Dirty Headphones and Audio Ports

+Sometimes, those funny, muffled sounds produced by your headphones are simply because of accumulated debris.
 In that case, consider yourself lucky because fixing this issue is as simple as cleaning it.

 How To Clean Headphones

 Dirt and debris, such as lint, earwax, and dust, can build up within your headphones.
 That said, you want to clean your unit every so often to avoid accumulated debris that can affect their sound quality.
 Follow these steps to properly and safely clean your headphones: Step 1: Remove the earpads and wipe the exterior of your headphones with a small cloth dampened with warm soapy water.
 Step 2: Wipe it dry using a clean towel and leave it to air dry completely.
 Step 3: Using a cotton bud dipped in alcohol or hand sanitizer, carefully clean the nooks and crevices of the earpads.
 Step 4: Leave them to air dry completely before re-attaching the earpads to your headphones.
 Note: Headphones are slightly trickier to clean than earphones because they involve more delicate parts, such as leather, fabric, and earpads that may tear easily.
 Therefore, you want to make sure you’re doing the entire cleaning process gently.